umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 * `Path`
 * `ContentTypeAlias`
 * `Url` - with culture variants if any
-* Any registered properties on the Content Type
+* Any registered properties on the Document Type

 ## Extending the Algolia indexing